TFAGaming/RealmProtection/README.md

 - `[arg]`: A required argument.

 ## Frequently Asked Questions (FAQs)

+### Why Essentials, Vault and LuckPerms are required?

+You must install Essentials and LuckPerms on your server so the plugin can use the API of each plugin.
+Here is a list of what the plugin needs from the other plugins:
+- **Essentials** and **Vault**:
+    - Economy
+- **LuckPerms**:
+    - Groups
+    - Permissions

 ### Can I use this plugin with a Minecraft server version below the supported versions?